 Once the weather hits 50°F in Fargo, locals can be found outside wearing shorts and doing anything possible to soak up the warmth.
 That includes hitting the extensive networks of bike trails in the area.

 If you’d rather hold off for slightly warmer or colder (!) weather, that’s understandable – the 200+ miles of bike trails will be waiting as a great outdoor activity in Fargo and its sister cities, Moorhead and West Fargo.

 Pro tip: While you’re here, to fit in and sound truly Midwestern by using “ride bike” as a verb.

 So, instead of saying “I’m going to ride my bike” or “Let’s ride our bikes tonight”, try saying “I’m going to ride bike” or “Let’s ride bike tonight.”
 Youbetcha, that’s how we say it.

 What’s your biking style?

-Fargo’s largest varieties of trails can be found on the flat roads of the city and its surroundings.
-With few hills in sight, you’re in for a long, smooth, and incredibly fast cycle!
+Fargo’s largest variety of trails can be found on the flat roads of the city and its surroundings.
+With very few hills in sight, you’re in for a long, smooth, and incredibly fast cycle!

 One of the most thorough resources for road routes is the Bike FM Bikeways Map App.
 It shows the extensive network of on-road and off-road paths available, plus it lists some great points of interest along the way.

 Looking for longer, more specific routes?